allantargino/kubeless-netcore-runtime/README.md

 ## Create a function

 To create a function simply execute `dotnet new classlib -o MyFunction` to create a `netstandard2.0` class library project.
 Change the name of the generated default class `Class1` to something useful.
 The name of the class ist the name of your new function.
-You can use namespaces and add NuGet packages to the `*.csproj` file like you would with any other class libary roject.
+You can use namespaces and add NuGet packages to the `*.csproj` file like you would with any other class library project.

 You can name the function handler method anything you like, but the method must declare one parameter: the `HttpContext` of the http request.
-The method can return any value you like.
+The method can return any value.

 ```csharp
 namespace Functions